-While the grant and loan levels for Wales domiciled students studying in Scotland have still to be confirmed for 2014-2015, it is expected that non-repayable grants, called Assembly Learning Grants (ALG), of £5,161 a year will be available for students from households with an income of under £18,370.
+Welsh Government Learning Grants of up to £5,161 a year will be available for students from households with an income of under £18,370.

-Further information about grants and loans for students who live in Wales can be found on Student Finance Wales.
+Further information about grants and loans for students who live in Wales can be found on the Student Finance Wales website:

 The University will offer a generous bursary scheme to domiciled students from England, Wales and Northern Ireland.
 The University will use the residual household income figure calculated by the Student Loans Company (SLC) when assessing your bursary entitlement.

-As students from Wales receive a Government grant of £5,425 towards tuition fees, bursaries they are awarded by the University will be caped at £3,575.
+As students from Wales receive a Government grant of £5,190 towards tuition fees, bursaries they are awarded by the University will be capped at £3,810.

 You are guaranteed to receive up to the following level of bursary for each year of your degree programme if you are successful in taking up your offer of admission.